trimstray/test-your-sysadmin-skills/README.md

 <details>
 <summary><b>What are soft limits and hard limits?</b></summary><br>

 Hard limit is the maximum allowed to a user, set by the superuser or root.
-This value is set in the file <code>/etc/security/limits.conf</code>.
+This value is set in the file **/etc/security/limits.conf**.
 The user can increase the soft limit on their own in times of needing more resources, but cannot set the soft limit higher than the hard limit.

 </details>

 <details>
 <summary><b>What is the difference between Cron and Anacron?</b></summary><br>

 - one of the main difference between cron and anacron jobs is that cron works on the system that are running continuously that means it is designed for the system that is running24*7.
-While anacron is used for the systems that are not running continuously.<br>
+While anacron is used for the systems that are not running continuously
-- other difference between the two is cron jobs can run every minute, but anacron jobs can be run only once a day.<br>
+- other difference between the two is cron jobs can run every minute, but anacron jobs can be run only once a day
-- any normal user can do the scheduling of cron jobs, but the scheduling of anacron jobs can be done by the superuser only.<br>
+- any normal user can do the scheduling of cron jobs, but the scheduling of anacron jobs can be done by the superuser only
-- cron should be used when you need to execute the job at a specific time as per the given time in cron, but anacron should be used in when there is no any restriction for the timing and can be executed at any time.
+- cron should be used when you need to execute the job at a specific time as per the given time in cron, but anacron should be used in when there is no any restriction for the timing and can be executed at any time

 </details>